Feature Selection: A Data Perspective: Feature Selection on Conventional Data

 \subsection{Similarity based Methods}

-Different feature selection algorithms exploit various types of criteria such as distance, separability, information, correlation, dependency, and reconstruction error to define feature relevance.
-Among them, there is a family of methods assessing the importance of features by their ability to preserve data similarity.
-We call these kinds of methods similarity based feature selection methods.
+Different feature selection algorithms exploit various types of criteria to define the relevance of features.
+Among them, there is a family of methods assessing feature importance by their ability to preserve data similarity.
+We refer them as similarity based methods.
 For supervised feature selection, data similarity can be derived from label information; while for unsupervised feature selection methods, most methods take advantage of different distance metric measures to obtain data similarity.